KarthikRIyer/swiftplot/README.md

 run_examples.sh
 ```

 The resultant images are stored in the `examples/Reference` directory.
-The images rendered by each of the backends are stored their respective directories: agg and svg.Examples
+The images rendered by each of the backends are stored their respective directories: [agg](https://github.com/KarthikRIyer/swiftplot/tree/master/examples/Reference/agg) and [svg](https://github.com/KarthikRIyer/swiftplot/tree/master/examples/Reference/svg)

 ## How to include the library in your package
 Add the library to your projects dependencies in the Package.swift file as shown below.